-A customer journey map is an important concept.
-Many people do not fully understand what is it and why create one.
+A journey map is an important part of creating better customer experiences.
+I’m glad you are here to learn about what journey mapping is and why it matters to achieve business success.
 To keep it simple, a journey map is merely a diagram that shows the steps customer(s) go through when interacting with a company.
 It is common to interact with companies in multiple ways such as shopping online and visiting a retail store.
-The need for a journey map becomes most important as the number of touchpoints increase and when the customer buying path gets complex.
+The need for a journey map becomes most important as the number of touchpoints increases and when the customer buying path gets complex.
 There are many ways to create a journey map.
 They may look visually different from one organization to another, yet they have a few common components regardless of design.

 - Personas.
 Commonly known as specific customer segments.
 A Journey Map accounts for how target audiences think and feel, their expectations, perceptions, and more.

 - Touchpoints.
 Journey maps identify a series of steps that customers go through as they proceed through lifecycle stages and channels.
 The different phases are often referenced as “LBGUPS,” which stands for Learn, Buy, Get, Use, Pay & Support.
 If any point is dissatisfying, customers may switch to a competitive brand.

 - Data.
 Quantitative and qualitative insights bring the customer to life. it is good to leverage both Internal (i.e. website analytics) and external sources (i.e. social media).

 - Enables teams to understand their customers and create desired experiences in support of launches (products, services, websites, etc).

 - It helps organize information in one place with the ability to identify actionable improvement opportunities.